RAK3RMAN/Lema/README.md

 ```

 ### Advanced Setup
-Use this method if the installer does not run properly when running.
+Use this method if the installer does not operate properly when running.
-#### Lema Admin
+#### Lema Console
-Install Lema Admin on a computer or server that will display the GUI webpage and run the Lema Console.
+Install Lema Console on a computer or server that will display the GUI webpage and run the admin package.
 This machine is recommended to remain active and on the network; if disconnected, the Lema Console will not be able to control external devices.
 1. Setup a mongodb database (if needed)
     - Use the [tutorials](https://docs.mongodb.com/manual/installation/#tutorials) on the mongodb website
 2. Clone the repository from github.com